 The first iteration of the Yolo Causeway, which carries Interstate 80 over the Yolo Bypass west of Sacramento and east of Davis, was completed in 1916.
 This causeway was the first highway project in the state of California to be financed with the sale of highway bonds; it has been expanded since the original facility opened.

-Development of large sections of the U.S. 40 freeway (now I-80) between San Francisco and Reno occurred by 1947, excepting certain sections (including much of the route in the mountains).
+Development of large sections of the freeway along U.S. 40, predecessor to I-80, between San Francisco and Reno occurred by 1947, excepting certain sections including much of the route in the mountains.
 The first Interstate in California to open using funds designated by the Federal Highway Act of 1956 was Interstate 80.
-In the Sierra Nevada northeast of Sacramento, U.S. 40 was converted into Interstate 80 between 1960 and 1964.
-The first 50 miles were built in 1960, and the ten-mile stretch over Donner Summit and through the Truckee River Canyon to the city of Truckee was constructed in 1964.8
+Within the Sierra Nevada northeast of Sacramento, U.S. 40 was converted into I-80 between 1960 and 1964.
+The first 50 miles were built in 1960, and the ten mile stretch both over Donner Summit and through Truckee River Canyon to the city of Truckee was constructed in 1964.8

 San Francisco-Oakland Bay Bridge

 Interstate 80 traverses the wide open expanse of the Great Salt Lake Desert between Wendover and Knolls, Utah.
 A 36.6 mile exit less stretch ensues west from Old Highway 40 in this scene.
-Photo taken July 3, 2016.
+07/03/16

-A ribbon-cutting ceremony preceded a motorcade led by Governor Frank Morrison on August 12, 1961 to celebrate the completion of Interstate 80 between Omaha and Lincoln.
-The 52-mile stretch was dedicated at the Greenwood interchange.14 The final link of Interstate 80 in Nebraska to open was the section around Sidney, on October 19, 1974.7
+A ribbon cutting ceremony preceded a motorcade led by Governor Frank Morrison on August 12, 1961 to celebrate the completion of Interstate 80 between Omaha and Lincoln.
+The 52 mile long stretch was dedicated at the Greenwood interchange.14 The final link of Interstate 80 in Nebraska opened was the section around Sidney on October 19, 1974.7

-Interstate 80 was widened from four to six lanes between Lincoln and Omaha.
-The 45-mile project extended from just west of Northwest 48th Street in West Lincoln (Exit 395) to the Nebraska 370 interchange in West Omaha (Exit 439).
+The 45 mile long project widening Interstate 80 from four to six lanes extended from just west of NW 48th Street in West Lincoln (Exit 395) to the N-370 interchange (Exit 439) in West Omaha.
 The project began in 2002 and was vastly completed on November 8, 201315, with the exception of eastbound lanes at Lincoln and the diverging diamond interchange (DDI) project at NW 48th Street (Exit 395).
-This work followed previous projects in the late 1990s and early 2000s that widened I-80 to six lanes between Nebraska 370 and Interstate 680, and to ten lanes between I-680 and Interstate 480.1
+This work followed previous projects in the late 1990s and early 2000s that widened I-80 to six lanes between N-370 and Interstate 680, and to ten lanes between I-680 and Interstate 480.1

-In early 2006, widening to six lanes was completed from Ruff Road (Milepost 429) to Nebraska 370 (Milepost 439).
-Expansion followed between the Nebraska 66/Mahoney State Park Interchange (Exit 326) and Ruff Road (Milepost 429).
-This included rebuilding/widening of the long twin I-80 bridges over the Platte River near milepost 427.
-As of December 2006, the new three-lane westbound bridge over the Platte River was under construction while traffic was maintained on the old twin two-lane bridges just to the south.
-The new eastbound span later opened on January 4, 2008, nine months ahead of schedule, as part of an overall eastbound lane opening between Mahoney State Park and Ruff Road.
-Removal of the old bridges and side work continued to fall 2008.
-The $45-million project to replace the Platte River bridges started in August 2002.16
+In early 2006, widening to six lanes was completed from Ruff Road (Milepost 429) to N-370 (Milepost 439).
+Expansion followed between the N-66/Mahoney State Park Interchange (Exit 326) and Ruff Road (Milepost 429).
+This included rebuilding/widening of the long I-80 twin bridges over the Platte River near milepost 427.
+As of December 2006, the new three lane westbound bridge over the Platte River was under construction while traffic was maintained on the old twin two lane bridges just to the south.
+The new eastbound span later opened on January 4, 2008, nine months ahead of schedule, as part of an overall eastbound lane expansion between Mahoney State Park and Ruff Road.
+Removal of the old bridges and side work continued to Fall 2008.
+The $45 million project to replace the Platte River bridges started in August 2002.16

 1956 plans for Interstate 80 provided for a route to traverse the Platte River across most of Nebraska, but did not specify whether the corridor would travel to the north or south of the waterway.
 The Iowa Highway Commission meanwhile opted for the I-80 mainline to run west from near Minden to the I-29 corridor at Loveland.
 Commissioners touted benefits to the Sioux City area while officials further south in Council Bluffs and Omaha were vehemently opposed, citing the need for improved connectivity to the growing Union Stock Yards in South Omaha.
 Adding to the debate was the north Omaha area and operators of the Mormon Bridge, which touted stimulating the Florence area and increasing revenue for the toll bridge.